anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

   these transactions for free
 - The invalid unshielding transaction must still be a valid transaction per the VPs triggered

+#### Governance proposals

+Governance [proposals](../base-ledger/governance.md) may carry some wasm code to be executed in case the proposal passed.
+This code is embedded into a `DecryptedTx` directly by the validators at block processing time and is not inserted into the block itself.

+Given that the wasm code is attached to the transaction initiating the proposal, it could be extracted from here and inserted in a transaction before the proposal is executed.
+Therefore, replay protection is not a solution to prevent attacks on governance proposals' code.
+Instead, to protect these transactions, Namada relies on its proposal id mechanism in conjunction with the VP set.

 ### Forks